neWbie-saby/BurgerBuilder-hooksVersion/README.md

 ### Burger Builder App
-A simple React application to hand-craft your owm burger with your own combination of the ingredients
+A simple React application to hand-craft your own burger with your own combination of the ingredients